Fees and funding

 For further information, please email firstname.lastname@example.org.

-Up to £1,000 for the first year of study, regardless of household income, is awarded to Home/EU students gaining A*AA grades at A level who are entering undergraduate courses in the School of Mechanical, Aerospace and Civil Engineering.
+Up to £1,000 for the first year of study, regardless of household income, is awarded to Home/EU students gaining A*AA grades at A level who are entering undergraduate courses in the Department of Mechanical, Aerospace and Civil Engineering.